dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 In the middle of the 1970s, while OPEC was placing an embargo on oil, and gasoline shortages were causing angry drivers to get into fights at gas stations, I began working at Outboard Marine Corporation (OMC).
 This is the parent company of Johnson Motors and Lawnboy lawnmowers.

-OMC maintained a huge facility in Waukegan, Illinois, for creating die-cast aluminum parts for all of the company’s motors and products.
+OMC maintained a huge facility in Waukegan, Illinois, for creating die-cast aluminum parts for all of the company's motors and products.
 Aluminum was melted down in huge furnaces, and then carried in large buckets to dozens upon dozens of individually operated aluminum die-cast machines.
 Each machine had a human operator responsible for setting the molds, cycling the machine, and extracting the newly cast parts.
 These operators were paid based on how many parts they produced.

 I was hired to work on a shop-floor automation project.
-OMC had purchased an IBM System/7—which was IBM’s answer to the minicomputer.
+OMC had purchased an IBM System/7—which was IBM's answer to the minicomputer.
 They tied this computer to all the die-cast machines on the floor, so that we could count, and time, the cycles of each machine.
 Our role was to gather all that information and present it on 3270 green-screen displays.

 The language was assembler.
 And, again, every bit of code that executed in this computer was code that we wrote.
 There was no operating system, no subroutine libraries, and no framework.
 It was just raw code.